 The

-checks to see if the descriptor has been updated.
-If there are more than three arguments, the decorator was called withr
+returnchecks to see if the descriptor has been updated.
+If there are more than three arguments, the decorator was called withr, so it might have changed.
+Ifris defined and thetargetis able to definepropertyKeywith ther-descriptor, the object will be updated.ris always returned.

 Analysis